PeterDrake/drakepedia/control_structures/if_else.md

         System.out.println("B");
     }
     ```
-1. :star::star: What is printed by the statement below?
+1. :star::star: What is printed by the code below?
     ```java
     if (false)
         System.out.println("A");